AuthorizeNet/webhooks-sample-app/README.md

-# webhooks-sample-app
+# Webhooks Sample App

-Webhook sample App to demonstrate the usage of Webhooks  to monitor real time events .
+Webhook sample application to demonstrate the usage of Webhooks to monitor real time events from Authorize.Net.

  * Know more about Webhooks creation and configuration, authentication, API endpoints, event types and payload, visit [Webhooks](https://developer.authorize.net/api/reference/features/webhooks.html)